 Accidental injury benefit You Pay Accidental injury benefit (cont.)
 Standard Option Basic Option Note: A sound natural tooth is a tooth that is whole or properly restored (restoration with amalgams only); is without impairment, periodontal, or other conditions; and is not in need of the treatment provided for any reason other than an accidental injury.
 For purposes of this Plan, a tooth previously restored with a crown, inlay, onlay, or porcelain restoration, or treated by endodontics, is not considered a sound natural tooth.
 Preferred: 15% of the Plan allowance (calendar year deductible applies) Participating: 35% of the Plan allowance (calendar year deductible applies) Non-participating: 35% of the Plan allowance (calendar year deductible applies), plus any difference between our allowance and the billed amount Note: Under Standard Option, we first provide benefits as shown in the Schedule of Dental Allowances on the following pages.
-We then pay benefits as shown here for any balances. required.
+We then pay benefits as shown here for any balances.
+Note: We provide benefits for accidental dental injury care in cases of medical emergency when performed by Preferred or Non-preferred providers.
+See Section 5(d) for the criteria we use to determine if emergency care is required.
 You are responsible for the applicable copayment as shown above.
-If you use a Non- preferred provider, you may also be responsible for any difference between our allowance and the
+If you use a Non-preferred provider, you may also be responsible for any difference between our allowance and the billed amount.
+Note: All follow-up care must be performed and billed for by Preferred providers to be eligible for benefits.